4 Hot Digital Marketing Trends to Warm Up Your Leads in 2018

 Digital marketing is undoubtedly the way of the future.
 Sure, traditional marketing has its place in an integrated marketing program, but as the technology advances, along with the interconnectivity of the online experience for millions of users, digital marketing is a trend that cannot be ignored in 2018.

-With the continued domination of established digital marketing mediums, such as videos pasted to nearly every page we surf and the emergence and adoption of once futuristic technologies, like smart speakers that verbally relay search inquiries back to you, 2018 will continue to see digital marketing tactics dominate the field.
+With the continued domination of established digital marketing mediums and the availability of versatile digital marketing tools, we surf and the emergence and adoption of once futuristic technologies, like smart speakers that verbally relay search inquiries back to you, 2018 will continue to see digital marketing tactics dominate the field.
 By employing these hot trends from 2017, you can give your brand the leg up it deserves in the New Year while also giving your leads the user experience they desire.

 - NPR survey: Americans love their smart speakers, 42% call them ‘essential’, Search Engine Land